-An endoscop will allow your veterinary doctor to visually examine your pet’s lower gastrointestinal tract and respiratory tract, without the need for invasive surgery.
+An endoscope will allow your veterinary doctor to visually examine your pet’s lower gastrointestinal tract and respiratory tract, without the need for invasive surgery.
 Eastside Vets are equipped with the latest technology in our easily accessible endoscopy facility.

 An endoscope is either a rigid or flexible tube with an attached video camera which allows live footage to be viewed on a connected screen.
 The endoscope can be inserted via the mouth or through the colon, depending on which organs needs to be examined.